SazedWorldbringer/nextjs-blog/posts/day-01.md

 What if what I'm writing doesn't give insight into anything of value, isn't interesting, isn't good?

 Does it really matter?

 I mean, it does, but what matters more is that I improve.
 The next blog must be better than this one.
 Me learning new things and applying them is what matters.
 So, yeah, I'll keep improving.
 I'll keep writing.
 But anyways.

-So, the things I'm doing right now -
+The things I'm doing right now -

 - I've taken part in the 6-week Operator Academy November cohort, by TwilioQuest, during which I'll learn Javascript(Node.js),